aponamarev/CarND-MPC-Project/README.md

 The overall trajectory was calculated by fitting 3rd-degree polynomial function onto waypoints (transformed into car coordinate system) provided by a simulator/path planning block.

+The corresponding code can be found in main.cpp, lines 107-117.

+### Model Predictive Control that handles a 100-millisecond latency

+In order to adjust for latency in engaging the actuators, the model calculates the new state at the time t+100 milliseconds.
+The values of the new state are used subsequently to transform coordinates of waypoints.
+This setup allows controlling the car successfully at various latencies in a range between 0 and 100 milliseconds.

-The corresponding code can be found in main.cpp, lines 92-102.
+The corresponding code can be found in main.cpp, lines 98-107.

 ---
 ## Dependencies